idno0001/lang-approx/README.md

-# lang-approx
+# language-generator
-Approximate a language using an n-step Markov chain.
+Using a sample input text, generate more text.